 Project Brief Access Selby The Project Brief is the first thing to do.
 It should be completed before any activity of any sort takes place.
 This is because the Brief is the document that subject to authorisation triggers the development of the Business Case.
-Altering former with purpose Project Name Schools Go WILD!
+Stand Control and Statistics Project Name Schools Go WILD!
 (Tadcaster & Villages CEF) Project Manager Nicholas Atherton Document Author (if different from Project Manager) As Above Organisation Name Project: WILD C.I.C.